What Are The Disadvantages of Google Keep?

 This means that unless you’re using the Chrome browser with offline mode enabled, you won’t have the same functionality if you’re not connected to the Internet.

-I love that notes are automatically saved within Google Keep for easy accessibility.
+Don't get me wrong, I love that notes are automatically saved within Google Keep for easy accessibility.

-But if you’re looking for a simple way to export your Google Keep notes, unfortunately, you’re out of luck.
+But if you’re looking for a simple way to export your Google Keep notes?
+Unfortunately, you’re out of luck.

 You can copy the text manually to transfer your notes to Google Docs, but there is no ‘Export’ button to save them in a different format, such as PDF.